AndrewBrownK/krusty-kache/README.md

 This is a practice project to both represent my coding abilities, and grow more accustom to Rust (which I'm mostly new to).

-This readme file is an sort of train of thought.
+This readme file is a sort of train of thought.
 Should you browse the git history, you can see both my development, and my thought processes every step of the way.

+Fair warning reinforcement: This is very stream of conscious.

 Here we go.
 Let's start with the project definition.